 “And now, do not be distressed and do not be angry with yourselves for selling me here, because it was to save lives that God sent me ahead of you.
 For two years now there has been famine in the land, and for the next five years there will be no plowing and reaping.
 But God sent me ahead of you to preserve for you a remnant on earth and to save your lives by a great deliverance.
 So then, it was not you who sent me here, but God.
 He made me a father to Pharaoh, lord of his entire household, and ruler of all Egypt.”
 (Genesis 45:5-8)

-How crazy is that?!
-Instead of acting like most of us probably would in that situation, steaming mad and ready to rip somebody a new one, Joseph demonstrates a grace and mercy to his brothers that can only come from one source: God Himself.
+How crazy is that?
+Instead of acting like most of us probably would in that situation, steaming mad and vengeful, Joseph demonstrates a grace and mercy to his brothers that can only come from one source: God Himself.
 Joseph showed divine mercy.
 As I went beyond this story, I noticed two themes: God demonstrating His mercy and that He can create so much good out of a bad situation.

 Where else aside from what He did for Joseph, did God demonstrate His endless mercy, and turn a bad situation into a good one?
 Through the death and Resurrection of Jesus!
 Some people have lightbulb moments.
-I think this was LIGHTNING BOLT MOMENT for this guy!
-Going through the comparisons between Joseph in this part of Genesis, and through what I know about Jesus gave me chills!
+I think this was a lightning bolt moment for this guy!
+Going through the comparisons between Joseph in this part of Genesis, and through what I know about Jesus gave me chills.
 Let’s dive into the comparisons!

 If we judged Joseph’s brothers for what they did to him by our human standards, we would probably say he would’ve been justified tossing his brothers into prison or worse.
 But he did not do that.
 He cried, embraced his brothers, and forgave them.
 In the same way, we deserve Hell by our sins.
 That’s what we’ve earned with everything we’ve ever done against God.
 But He does not judge us in a human way.
 If He did, He wouldn’t be God, and we’d all be going to Hell.
 No exceptions.
 We would have no chance.
 But in His mercy, He sent Jesus to pay for our sinfulness.